aldettinger/camel-quarkus-workshop/README.md

 ```

 And that's it.
-I hope we know have a better view of Camel Quarkus extensions.
+I hope we now have a better view of Camel Quarkus extensions.
 They actually wrap a Camel component to make it runnable with Quarkus.
 Common default values are provided off the shelf for component and endpoint options.
 If needed there are various ways to adjust the configuration of Camel endpoints and components.